Rays vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Rafael Devers has collected 53 hits with 15 doubles, 13 home runs and 12 walks.
+- Rafael Devers has recorded 53 hits with 15 doubles, 13 home runs and 12 walks.
 He has driven in 48 runs.

 - Devers has picked up a hit in three straight games.
-In his last five games he is batting .286 with three doubles, two walks and four RBI.
+In his last five games he is hitting .286 with three doubles, two walks and four RBI.

 Devers Recent Games